syncfusion-content/blazor-docs/blazor/scheduler/timezone.md

 # Timezone in Blazor Scheduler

+The Scheduler renders events based on current system time zone of server in server side application and in WASM application the events are rendered based on UTC timezone by default.

-The Scheduler makes use of the current system time zone by default.
-If it needs to follow some other user-specific time zone, then the [Timezone](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Schedule.SfSchedule-1.html#Syncfusion_Blazor_Schedule_SfSchedule_1_Timezone) property needs to be used.
-Apart from the default action of applying specific timezone to the Scheduler, it is also possible to set different time zone values for each appointments through the properties `StartTimezone` and `EndTimezone` which can be defined as separate fields within the event fields collection.
+You can change the timezone of the scheduler by setting [Timezone](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Schedule.SfSchedule-1.html#Syncfusion_Blazor_Schedule_SfSchedule_1_Timezone) property.
+You can also set timezone for each appointment (events) through [StartTimezone](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Schedule.FieldStartTimezone.html) and [EndTimezone](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Schedule.FieldEndTimezone.html)  properties which can be defined as separate fields within the event fields collection.
+If the timezone is not specified for the appointment, the appointments are rendered only based on time *regardless of server or scheduler timezone.

 When no specific time zone is set to Scheduler, appointments will be displayed based on the server system’s timezone which is the default behavior.
-Here, the same appointment when viewed from different timezone will have different start and end times.

 The appointments will be displayed based on the given `StartTime` and `EndTime` of appointment everywhere without considering the time zone.

 > The given value for the Timezone property for both the Scheduler and the appointments should be in the [IANA](https://www.iana.org/time-zones) format.

 ## Create appointments in different time zones

 You can create appointments at different time zones using the `StartTimeZone` and `EndTimeZone` properties.
 An appointment’s start time and end time are calculated based on the given time zone information.

+In the following code example, the appointments time zone is Europe Time (UTC+03:00), and consider the local time zone is India Standard Time (UTC+05:30).
+In this scenario, the appointment will be displayed at 11.30 AM.

 ```csharp
 @using Syncfusion.Blazor.Schedule